zalando/skipper/readme.md

 ### Running Skipper

 Skipper requires etcd to read the route definitions from.
-(It can started before etcd becomes accessible, but won't be able to route the incoming requests until first read the settings.)
+(It can be started before etcd becomes accessible, but won't be able to route the incoming requests until first read of the settings.)

 To start Skipper: